Deep Quadratic Hedging: Mean-variance hedging

 Notice that the two BSDEs need to be solved sequentially: first, one solves \eqref{eq:StochasticRiccati} which provides the form of the processes $\Lambda_2$ and $L$ appearing in the right-hand side of \eqref{hedgingproblemX}.

-The first BSDE \eqref{eq:StochasticRiccati} is called \textit{stochastic Riccati equation}: this is a quadratic BSDE for which existence and uniqueness of a solution are non-trivial to prove.
-For example, \cite{lim2004} provides an existence and uniqueness result based on the work of \cite{kob2000} covering e.g. the Hull-White stochastic volatility case, but his results do not cover, e.g., the Heston model that we consider in Section \ref{sec:numerics}, because of the unboundedness of the coefficients.
-We shall discuss existence and uniqueness for the particular BSRE we consider in Section \ref{sec:existenceUniqueness}.
 As shown in \cite{lim2004}, the solution to the stochastic Riccati equation characterizes a particular equivalent martingale measure, which is the \textit{variance optimal martingale measure}: this is the pricing measure implicit in the mean-variance hedging approach.
 More specifically, for $\nu \in L_{\FF}^{2}\left([0, T] ; \mathbb{R}^{d}\right)$, the author first defines the exponential local martingale

 If $M_{\nu}$ is a true martingale, one can introduce the parametrized family of measures $\dd \mathbb{Q}_{\nu}=M_{\nu,T} \dd \mathbb{P}$ and the variance optimal martingale measure is the measure whose Girsanov kernel for the Brownian motions $B$ solves the following optimization problem